Justice and Rights

 The principle formulated above concerning the relation of obligations to rights was this: If X has an obligation to Y to perform (or refrain from performing) act ø, then Y has a right vis á vis X to X’s performing (or refraining from performing) act ø.
 The converse is also true: if Y has a right vis á vis X to X’s performing (or refraining from performing) act ø, then X has an obligation to Y to perform (or refrain from performing) act ø.
 Call the two principles together, the principle of correlatives between obligations and rights.
 Or for short, the principle of correlatives.

 The principle of correlatives naturally raises in one’s mind this question: if obligations and rights are correlative in this way, could rights-talk be eliminated without loss from our moral vocabulary in favour of talk about obligations and duties?
 In many quarters nowadays, including Christian quarters, there is resistance to thought and talk about rights.
 The reasons for this resistance are varied (see Wolterstorff 2013: 37–41; and Ver Beek and Wolterstorff 2019: 103–109).
 But among the most common reasons is the claim that rights-talk is made to order for expressing one of the most malignant diseases of modern society, namely, the mentality of possessive individualism.
 It’s made to order, so it is said, for an ‘entitlement society’ such as ours in which individuals place themselves at the centre of the moral universe, focusing on their own entitlements to the ignoring of their obligations towards others and to the neglect of those virtues that are indispensable for the flourishing of our lives together.
 Rights-talk, so it is claimed, both encourages and is encouraged by the possessive individualism of the capitalist economy and the liberal polity.
-The theologian Joan Lockwood O’Donovan puts the point crisply: ‘the modern liberal concept of right belongs to the socially atomistic and disintegrative philosophy of possessive individualism’ (Joan Lockwood O’Donovan 1998a: 51; for a critical account of O’Donovan and Wolterstorff, see Carlson 2016).
+The theologian Joan Lockwood O’Donovan puts the point crisply: ‘the modern liberal concept of right belongs to the socially atomistic and disintegrative philosophy of possessive individualism’ (O’Donovan 1998b: 51; for a critical account of O’Donovan and Wolterstorff, see Carlson 2016).

 So once again the question: given the principle of correlatives, if rights-talk is commonly abused in this way, why not eliminate it in favour of talk about obligations and duties?